 If you are a student, please review the Student Filmmaker section of our website and give us a call at least one week prior to submitting a permit application.

 Fees will incur once we’ve started processing your permit application.
-Any changes will have a rider fee applied to them.
-Applicable fees are still due even if you cancel your application prior to approval.
+Any changes to your application will have a rider fee applied to them.
+Applicable fees are still due even if you cancel your application prior to final approval.
 Minimum amount due is 1 rider to cancel the application.
 Additional fees are determined by work done prior to cancelation (i.e. notification sets delivered, fire review completed, etc.).

 Film Permit Application

-Santa Clarita film permits are good for 14 days and up to 10 locations.
+Santa Clarita film permits are good for 14 consecutive calendar days and up to 10 locations.
 Confirm if your location is in our permit jurisdiction, or give us a call at (661) 284-1425.

 Film Permit Fees (effective July 1, 2021)